FrancisCrickInstitute/network_invsync/README.md

 }
 ```

-- A JSON file is loaded from *../network_confg/ise_ers.json*.
+- A ISE configuration file is loaded from *../network_confg/ise_ers.json*.
 Expected format is:

 ```
 {